reservoirinvest/nse/README.md

 1. Every valid symbol should have at least one order in the system
 2. A Symbol without an underlying position should have one naked order
 3. An Underlying position should have two options:
-   - For Put shorts: a Covered Call sell and a Protective Put buy position
+   - For Underlying Put shorts: a Covered Call sell.
+There is no need for a Protective Put.
-   - For Call Shorts:  a Covered Put sell and a Protective Call buy position
+   - For Underlying Call Shorts:  a Covered Put sell and a Protective Call buy position
 4. Put and Call buys without underlying positions are `orphaned`.
 They should have closing orders.

 ## Orchestrator